dslab-epfl/svshi/README.md

 3. Add `$HOME/local/bin` (where the CLI executable is stored) to the path by adding `export PATH=$HOME/local/bin:$PATH` to your `.bash_profile`, `.zsh_profile`, etc.
 4. Add the variable `SVSHI_HOME` to your environment by adding `export SVSHI_HOME=path/to/the/svshi/folder` (a path example is `~/svshi-v1.1.0`) to your `.bash_profile`, `.zsh_profile`, etc.

 To update SVSHI, you just need to do the first two steps.
-However, do not forget to move `app_library` inside the old `svshi` folder into the new one before replacing.
+However, do not forget to move `app_library` inside the old `src` folder into the new one before replacing.

 #### Windows

 To install SVSHI on Windows:

 1. Download the latest version `.zip` file from the [Releases](https://github.com/dslab-epfl/smartinfra/releases) page
+2. Unzip the archive, move the unzipped folder to the desired installation site.
+The moved folder must contain (among other things) a `src` folder and some scripts.
+3. Open a Powershell instance a `CD` into the unzipped directory.
-2. Setup `python3` by executing the script `setup-python3.ps1`.
-This sets up a `python3` alias if it does not exist and installs `pip`.
+4. Setup `python3` by executing the script `.\setup-python3.ps1`.
+This sets up a `python3` alias if it does not exist.
-> Make sure you add the path asked by `pip` to your `Path` environment variable!
-3. Reboot your computer.
-4. Unzip the SVSHI archive, move the folder to the desired installation site.
-Then run the `install.ps1` script inside the unzipped folder to install the program.
+   > The command `py`, `python` or `python3` must be available in your Powershell environment for this script to work!
 5. Reboot your computer.
+6. Execute `.\install-pip.ps1` to install pip on your computer
+7. Run the `.\install.ps1` script inside the unzipped folder to install the program.

 > IMPORTANT! use Powershell to execute the scripts!

 To update SVSHI, you just need to do step 4.
-However, do not forget to move `app_library` inside the old `svshi` folder in the new one before replacing.
+However, do not forget to move `app_library` inside the old `src` folder in the new one before replacing.

 ### From sources